-- 1.48 "Small, Medium and Micro Enterprises (SMME's)": bears the same meaning assigned to this expression in the National Small Enterprise Act, 102 of 1996. - 1.49 "Sub-contractor": means any person or entity that is employed, assigned, leased or contracted by the prime contractor to carry out work in support of the prime contractor in the execution of a contract.
-There must be a formalized agreement between the parties. - 1.50 "Supplier/Vendor": are generic terms which may include suppliers of goods and services, contractors and/or consultants. - 1.51 "Central Supplier Database (CSD)": means the list of accredited prospective providers available on National Treasury CSD System in terms of Regulation 14 of the Supply Chain Management Regulations. - 1.52 "Supply Chain Management (SCM) Regulations": means the Municipal Supply Chain Management Regulations published in Government Gazette 27636 of 30 May 2005. - 1.53 "Systems Act": means the Local Government: Municipal Systems Act, 32 of 2000 - 1.54 "Tender/Tenderer": means "bid/bidder" in the context of construction works, goods and services procurement. - 1.55 "Term Bid": means rates based bid for the ad-hoc or repetitive supply of goods, services or construction works, where the individual rates are approved for use over a specified contract period. - 1.56 "Treasury Guidelines": means any guidelines on supply chain management issued by the Minister in terms of section 168 of the MFMA; - 1.57 "Unsolicited Bid": means an offer submitted by any person at its own initiative without having been invited by the Municipality to do so. - 1.58 Words importing the singular shall include the plural and vice versa and words importing the masculine gender shall include females and words importing persons shall include companies, close corporations and firms, unless the context clearly indicates otherwise. - 1.59 All amounts / limits stated in this document shall be deemed to be inclusive of Value Added Tax (VAT).
+- 1.52 Tender: means a written offer in the form determined by the municipality in response to an invitation to provide goods or services through price quotations, competitive tendering process or any other method envisaged in legislation. - 1.53 Tender for income-generating contracts: means a written offer in the form determined by the municipality in response to an invitation for the origination of income-generating contracts through any method envisaged in legislation that will result in a legal agreement between the organ of state and a third party that produces revenue for the organ of state, and includes, but is not limited to, leasing and disposal of assets and concession contracts, excluding direct sales and disposal of assets through public auctions - 1.54 Supplier/Vendor are generic terms which may include suppliers of goods and services, contractors and/or consultants. - 1.55 Central Supplier Database (CSD): means the list of accredited prospective providers vailable on National Treasury CSD System in terms of Regulation 14 of the Supply Chain Management Regulations. - 1.56 Supply Chain Management (SCM) Regulations means the Municipal Supply Chain Management Regulations published in Government Gazette 27636 of 30 May 2005. - 1.57 Systems Act means the Local Government: Municipal Systems Act, 32 of 2000 - 1.58 Term Bid: means rates-based bid for the ad-hoc or repetitive supply of goods, services or construction works, where the individual rates are approved for use over a specified contract period. - 1.59 Treasury Guidelines: means any guidelines on supply chain management issued by the Minister in terms of section 168 of the MFMA. - 1.60 Unsolicited Bid: means an offer submitted by any person at its own initiative without having been invited by the Municipality to do so. - 1.61 Infrastructure is defined as "immovable assets which are acquired, constructed or which results from construction operations or moveable assets which cannot function independently from purpose built immovable assets" while infrastructure delivery is defined as "the combination of all planning, technical, administrative and managerial actions associated with the construction, supply, renovation, rehabilitation, alteration, maintenance, operation or disposal of infrastructure."
+Accordingly, infrastructure delivery management contextualisms the supply chain management system for infrastructure